-not always, this was supported by the staff side.
-Waterfield on the other hand, looked to reduce the cost of each department by classifying its work as suitable for the lower class.
+The area of disagreement was always in the proportion of administrative, executive and clerical posts in the department.
+Most heads of departments, for reasons of status, wanted the greatest number of higher posts possible.
+Generally, but not always, this was supported by the staff side.
+Waterfield, on the other hand, looked to reduce the cost of each department by classifying its work as suitable for the lower class.
 Where a departmental head proved obdurate Waterfield was unsparing in his contempt.
-Dilworth of the NEB was told that his superintendents did no actual work, that much of the work of his office could be handled by writing assistants, that the examiners had no 'professional' qualifications and their position ought to opened up to the clerical officers as a promotional post.
-83 Butler of the Intermediate Education Office was told that the work of his office was inferior and quasi-routine, suitable for writing assistants rather than clerical grades, with overly-generous salary scales.84
+Dilworth of the NEB was told that his superintendents did no actual work, that much of the work of his office could be handled by writing assistants, and that the examiners had no 'professional'

+qualifications and their position ought to be opened up to the clerical officers as a promotional post.
+166 Butler of the Intermediate Education Office was told that the work of his office was inferior and quasi-routine, suitable for writing assistants rather than clerical grades, with overly generous salary scales.
+167

 Generally speaking the heads of the Irish departments found reorganisation to be a humiliating experience.
 Required to act as the bearer of Waterfield's bad tidings they either adopted his schemes as their own, or were exposed to the staff side on their departmental councils as powerless.
-Captain Atkinson of the Commissioners of Charitable Donations found all his executive posts re-graded as clerical and, correcting the belief that 'a high degree of qualifications in accountancy was necessary for the proper performance of his duties', Waterfield re-graded the accountant as a clerk and a clerk he remained, despite the best efforts of Atkinson and the AEO.
-85 In the General Valuation Office Beckett, in an attempt perhaps to save face, showed the staff side of his departmental council his correspondence with Waterfield, drawing down the full wrath and majesty of Treasury Ireland;
+Atkinson of the Commissioners of Charitable Donations found all his executive posts regraded as clerical and, correcting the belief that 'a high degree of qualifications in accountancy was necessary for the proper performance of his duties', Waterfield re-graded the accountant as a clerk and a clerk he remained, despite the best efforts of Atkinson and the AEO.
+168 In the GVO Beckett, in an attempt perhaps to save face, showed the staff side his correspondence with Waterfield, drawing down the full wrath and majesty of Treasury (Ireland):

 It is an essential part of the civil service constitution that where the head of a department has done his best to get the Treasury to agree to a proposal, and has failed, he must accept the Treasury decision loyally and do his best to carry it out.
-Whitleyism does not in any way affect this fundamental principle; indeed it is obvious that discipline would be reduced to a farce if it were to do so...
-I should perhaps add that the
+Whitleyism does not in any way affect this fundamental principle; indeed it is obvious that discipline would be reduced to a farce if it were to do so . . .
+I should perhaps add that the Treasury do not anticipate or regard it as necessary that there should be agreement between the official and staff sides in proposals of this kind.
+They would of course prefer it, but they cannot undertake to make concessions, of the necessity of which they are not convinced, merely in order to secure formal agreement.
+169